-Sensat have created a high definition digital twin of a 900 acre site as part of the multi-million pound Milton Keynes East development to support Berkeley Group in submitting a successful planning application.
+Sensat has created a high definition digital twin of a 900-acre site as part of the multi-million pound Milton Keynes East development to support Berkeley Group in submitting a successful planning application.

-Time and efforts of both Berkeley designers and project managers were saved by having the entire 6km² point cloud available to view and interact with on Mapp.
+Time and efforts of both Berkeley designers and project managers were saved by having the entire 6km² point cloud available to view and interact with on Sensat's visualisation platform.
 Since the data is all in one place and accessible from anywhere, it meant face-to-face meetings could be held remotely

 Aaron Wadhams, Berkeley Strategic Land Technical Director

 Sensat prides itself on being industry leaders in drone data, quality and accuracy.
 Through the use of drones, we are able to collect and visualise up-to-date and highly accurate data that is valuable throughout the different design and construction stages of any infrastructure project.